MauroDataMapper/docs/docs/rest-api/authentication.md

 Further requests without the session cookie will be treated as anonymous requests.

-##Session validation
+## Session validation

 In order to validate whether a session is currently active, or has expired (by logging out, or timed-out due to inactivity),

-<endpoint class="get">/api/authentication/isValidSession</endpoint>
+<endpoint class="get">/api/session/isAuthenticated</endpoint>

 No request body or parameters are required for this request.
-The response will be simply `true` or `false` depending on the validity of the session whose `JSESSIONID` is passed in as part of the request headers
+The response will include a `true` or `false` value depending on the validity of the session whose `JSESSIONID` is passed in as part of the request headers.

 === "Response body (JSON)"
     ```json
+    {
-    true
+        "authenticatedSession": true
+    }
     ```

-##Logout
+## Administration validation

+In order to validate whether a session is an administrative role,

+<endpoint class="get">/api/session/isApplicationAdministration</endpoint>

+No request body or parameters are required for this request.
+The response will include a `true` or `false` value depending on the validity of the session whose `JSESSIONID` is passed in as part of the request headers.

+=== "Response body (JSON)"
+    ```json
+    {
+        "applicationAdministrationSession": true
+    }
+    ```

+## Logout

 Every session should ideally be closed manually, rather than leaving it to expire through inactivity.
 In order to close a user session, you should call the logout endpoint, again including the `JSESSIONID` cookie as part of the request headers

 <endpoint class="get">/api/authentication/logout</endpoint>

-The response should include the status `200: OK`, and the successful response is simply the following text:
+The response should include the status `204: No Content`, and the successful response will be empty.

-=== "Response body (Text)"
-    ```text
-    Successfully logged out
-    ```